- Learn about a Service in Kubernetes

 Kubernetes Pods are mortal.
-Pods in fact have a lifecycle.
+Pods have a lifecycle.
 When a worker node dies, the Pods running on the Node are also lost.
-A ReplicaSet might then dynamically drive the cluster back to desired state via creation of new Pods to keep your application running.
+A ReplicaSet might then dynamically drive the cluster back to the desired state via the creation of new Pods to keep your application running.
 As another example, consider an image-processing backend with 3 replicas.
 Those replicas are exchangeable; the front-end system should not care about backend replicas or even if a Pod is lost and recreated.
 That said, each Pod in a Kubernetes cluster has a unique IP address, even Pods on the same Node, so there needs to be a way of automatically reconciling changes among Pods so that your applications continue to function.

 A Service in Kubernetes is an abstraction which defines a logical set of Pods and a policy by which to access them.
 Services enable a loose coupling between dependent Pods.
 A Service is defined using YAML (preferred) or JSON, like all Kubernetes objects.
-The set of Pods targeted by a Service is usually determined by a LabelSelector (see below for why you might want a Service without including
+The set of Pods targeted by a Service is usually determined by a LabelSelector (see below for why you might want a Service without including a

 selector in the spec).